Donald Trump’s Revised Travel Ban Shot Down By Hawaii Judge

 A judge from a federal district court in Hawaii has blocked Donald Trump’s revised travel ban restricting travel from six predominantly Muslim countries, The Economist reports.

-Hours before Trump’s executive order was to be implemented — on March 16, to be exact — Judge Derrick Watson executed a temporary restraining order nationwide, which puts Trump’s revised travel ban on hold until a full trial has been made on the matter or a higher court lifts the order.
+Hours before Trump’s executive order was to be implemented — on March 16, to be exact — judge Derrick Watson executed a temporary restraining order nationwide, which puts Trump’s revised travel ban on hold until a full trial has been made on the matter or a higher court lifts the order.

 Hawaii judge puts emergency halt on Trump's new travel ban https://t.co/e2DRsgLHX3 pic.twitter.com/Rw1rjF1kZW